The Gum Ball is in preparation for 2019! We hope to see you when it all goes down again... 25-28 April 2019!

 Along with its musical element, The Gum Ball also offers gourmet food and market stalls, kids crèche, yoga, skate demos, workshops, live art and a very popular late night silent disco.

-Tickets re now selling through the Dashville store.
-Full Weekend and Saturday Only tickets for adults, youths, children and pensioners will be available until sold out.
+Tickets include Thursday arrival, Friday arrival and Saturday arrival tickets for adults, youths, children and pensioners, available until sold out.

 - Visual Arts Program - The Gum Ball embraces as much art as possible.
-In 2017 we are excited to be unleashing even more live art upon perplexed eye balls and bended minds.
-If you feel you have something to offer and would like to get involved with our visual arts program, send your enquiry through to firstname.lastname@example.org
+In 2019 we are excited to be unleashing even more live art upon perplexed eye balls and bended minds.
+If you feel you have something to offer and would like to get involved with our visual arts program, its never too late until its over, send your enquiry through to email@example.com

 - Stallholders - For all stallholder, performing artist, sponsorship, or volunteer enquiries, please visit the contact us page.
-Performing artist positions are currently open, so please feel free to send your stuff through to us (Dashville) for consideration.
+Performing artist applications are now open.

 - BYO Food and Beverages - Despite the fact we have a super awesome bar full of great booze and lots of tasty food stalls, at this festival you can bring your own food and drinks.
 Though please know and respect our biggest rule, GLASS IS STRICTLY FORBIDDEN.
 Please do not bring any form of glass into the festival.
 Basically this is the bush and broken glass does not breakdown, your one slip up can cause long term grief for not only children and animals, but perhaps even your own face.